 A quick, easy summaryRead the Full Story

 Moa were large, flightless birds that lived in New Zealand until about 500 years ago.
-There were 10 species of these extinct birds.
+There were nine species of these extinct birds.
 They belong to the ratite group of birds, which also includes ostriches, emus and kiwi.
+Genetic comparisons suggest that the closest relatives of moa are the flighted tinamous of South America.

 Moa were hunted to extinction by Māori, who found them easy targets.
 Their flesh was eaten, their feathers and skins were made into clothing.
 The bones were used for fish hooks and pendants.